The Sjöberg family

 The Sjöberg family consists of father Johan, mother Maria and their children Jakob and Linnea as well as grandfather Anders.
 Join us on a journey into their everyday lives and learn more about life in the Ostrobothnian archipelago some 100 years ago!

-The museum is built up around five themes, each shedding light on certain aspects of life in the archipelago.
+The museum is built up around six themes, each shedding light on certain aspects of life in the archipelago.
 You can follow us on a guided tour through the entire museum or choose just one of two themes which interest you in particular.
 Each section contains additional material from the archives, such as photographs, films and stories.

 Enjoy your visit to Skären!